supremainc/g-sdk/docs/_apis/display.md

 queryUserPhrase
 : If __useUserPhrase__ is true, ask the device gateway of the phrase to be displayed.
 Refer to [Server API]({{'/api/server/' | relative_url}}) for details.

+useScreenSaver
+: If true, the screen saver will be used.

 ```protobuf
 enum LanguageType {